 Took train early in the morning from Libourne to Saint-Emilion.
 Clear blue sky but not yet warm weather.
-After quick breakfast at local coffee bar I arrived at my first place to taste wines.
+After a quick breakfast at the local coffee bar, I arrived at my first place to taste wines.

 It was Jean-Luc Thunevin's wine-bar "Essentiel".
 His wife, Murielle, was kind to open all bottles I was going to taste in vintage 2009 and 2010.
 I tasted first all 2009s and then all 2010s, but to make these wines easier to compare, I'll comment wines in pairs, where it's possible.

 The tasting started with 2009 Domaine des Sabines (Lalande de Pomerol), a wine with intense earthy notes and blueberries, very aromatic and well balanced, fine structure and firm finish.
 Fine effort.
 90p.
 2010 Domaine des Sabines was even better with more complexity and longer finish, fine black cherries supported by sweet tannin.
 91p.
 Splendid wine.

 Bad Boy 2009 (Bordeaux AOC) had good berry aromas, was nicely structured and balanced and had a nice smooth finish.
 88p.

 2009 Bellevue de Tayac (Margaux) was earthy and spicy on both nose and palate with nice grip and fine balance.
 A little bit edgy tannin.
 88p.
 2010 Bellevue de Tayac acted more refined, softer and smoother, and had a longer aftertaste.
 89p.
 Both fine efforts.